allthingslinux/tux/docs/content/developer/best-practices/sentry/index.md

 ### Performance Monitoring Best Practices

 Use transactions for major operations like background tasks or complex workflows.
 Use spans for nested operations within transactions to see which parts of your code are slow.
 Commands are automatically tracked, but you should add custom transactions and spans for important operations outside of commands.

+Use metrics for high-volume operations where you need aggregated statistics.
+Metrics are more efficient than transactions for tracking counts, latencies, and gauges at scale.
+See [Metrics](./metrics.md) for detailed information.

 ### Context Management